Do you want to level up your creative career?

 What If I Become Unmotivated / Can’t Reach These Goals?

 The most important aspect of this is to be positive.

 If you are positive in your approach, then nothing can put you down.

 Positive thinking doesn’t destroy dreams, it keeps them alive and turns them into reality.
 If you see yourself failing or not quite living up to these goals, this is ok!
 Errors and mistakes is all part of the journey, and shouldn’t put you off.
 No journey is straight forward, so keep at it!

 You might feel it isn’t for you and it’s not working, but keep positive and always think about your reason why.
 Why are you doing this?
 Why are you working towards your goals?

 Keeping this in mind will keep you focused and determined to reach your goals, however ambitious, because you can and you will get there!

 Ambitious goals are only achievable if you put the hard work in, as it’s not going to magically appear in front of you.
 They are ambitious for a reason, and it tests you to make sure it happens.

-Work hard on your portfolio, your networking, your skills, and you can reach your goals.
+Work hard on creating your illustration portfolio, your networking, your skills, and you can reach your goals.